Maarten-Vandaele/YoutubeGet1080p/README.md

 pip install ffmpy
 pip install os

-Output files are created in the folder op the python script as an mp4.
+Output files are created in the folder of the script as an mp4.
+Unless you use the GUI, then you can choose the output folder.